 light intensified on the range line.
 This light was formerly described by NGA as a "black square tower between white walls."
-However, Google's satellite view does not show any obvious tower in the approximate location listed for the light.
+However, Google's satellite view does not show any obvious tower at the location listed for the light.
 Currently NGA describes the light as "white chevrons on panel, red top," suggesting that the old lighthouse has been replaced by a modern beacon.
 More information is needed!
 Located about 4 km (2.5 mi) southwest of the Djibouti waterfront in a neighborhood adjoining